SKindij/Next.js-synopsis/Next.js-SEO.md

 |``creator: 'Jiachi Liu'``                              |``<meta name="creator" content="Jiachi Liu" />``               |  information about who created the app            |
 |``publisher: 'Sebastian Markbage'``                    |``<meta name="publisher" content="Sebastian Markbage" />``     |  infor about the publisher of the application     |

+Any metadata in layout.js will be inherited by all pages that use it.
 ```typescript
   formatDetection: {
     email: false,